blitzdotcs/FX-Engine-Legacy-Repo/README.md

 - Icon bopping!
 - Custom Credits Menu
 - Downscroll
-- Psych Engine Icon Support (for credits and freeplay only, when I tried it for the in-game stuff the game kept crashing)
+- Psych Engine Icon Support (for credits and freeplay only, when I tried it for the in-game stuff, the game kept crashing)
 - Ingame Options Menu (Check the pause menu)
 - A game crasher (In the options menu)

 # Bugs

 - Going into charting menu and selecting any different character crashes the game.
+(Probs something to do with the Character.hx file lolz)

 # FX Engine Credits